CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 ## Android Mobile SDK for Xamarin

-The libraries in the Xamarin SDK include:
+The Xamarin SDK libraries are:

-**MASFoundation** -- the core MAS framework that handles the communication and authentication layer.
+**MASFoundation** is the core MAS framework that handles the communication and authentication layer.
 With MASFoundation you can quickly build secure Xamarin apps using these built-in features:

 - Authenticate with:
   - Device registration